genieversum/genie-flow-invoker-docproc/README.md

 Consecutive captions of the same speaker are merged into one `DocumentChunk`.

+> NOTE: The splitter expects a correctly formatted WebVTT file.
+Prepending this
+> chunker with any other chunker, that will wreck the WebVTT format, will result in
+> empty child chunks and warnings.

 Every child chunk will have an `original_span` being the start and end second of the chunk.
 Also, the following custom attributes (available to Genie Flow invokers from version 0.6.4 of the `genie-flow-invoker` package) will be added: